 How to install artificial grass

-Here we have a step by step guide video you can follow for how to install artificial grass.
+Ready to DIY your space?
+Here we have a step-by-step guide video you can follow for how to install artificial grass.
 We have instructions typed out below our videos as well.
 We also have the very awesome video from BYOT who we partnered up to give you another perspective of the DIY aspects of artificial turf.
-Entertaining and educational is what we had in mind when creating our How To Install Artificial Grass videos.
+Detailed and educational is what we had in mind when creating our DIY How To Install Artificial Grass videos.

 We make what we sell!
 We install what we make!
 Smart Turf artificial grass manufactures landscape synthetic turf ideal for residential and commercial use.
 We have the perfect fake grass for residential homes, community parks, commercial applications, and even indoor putting greens.

 Ground Clearing / Tear Out